CaioZirretta/caiozirretta/README.md

 ## Brazilian and computer engineering student!
 - 😁 TOTVS fullstack developer;
-- 📚 I work with Java (Spring) in the back-end and TypeScript (Angular, React, Node) in all stacks;
+- 💻I work with Java (Spring) in the back-end and TypeScript (Angular, React, Node) in all stacks;
+- 📚 Computer engineer from Goiás Federal University
-- 🎮 I love gaming and watch anime/cartoon.
+- 🎮 I love gaming and watch anime/cartoon (Don't ask me about Evangelion if you don't want a speech).

 ### Contact info